Renthal-Lab/harmonized_atlas/README.md

 # harmonized_atlas
-Code used to construct and annotate the harmonized reference atlas Complete code will be provided after paper acceptance or upon request to authors
+Skeleton code used to construct and annotate the harmonized reference atlas.
+Complete code will be provided after paper acceptance or upon request to authors